mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ## 8.2 Challenges in Neural Network Optimization
 Several challenges arise when optimizing neural networks.
 Some of them are related to critical points on the surface of the underlying loss function, others depend on the architecture of the deep neural network.
- Despite the fact that these challenges harden the optimization process in neural networks training, some techniques are proposed to overcome these limitations.
+ Despite the fact that these challenges complicate the optimization process in neural networks training, there exists techniques to overcome these limitations.
  In this section, some challenges facing the optimization process are presented as well as their mitigation techniques. <br />

 ### Ill-Conditioning <br />